kimdoanh89/fastcli/README.md

   - OSPF, BGP, EIGRP information
 - Run the configuration command `fastcli interfaces configure`, or `fastcli bgp configure`.
 - Commands will be automatically generated and sent to each device.
-- Confirm the configuration with `fastcli show facts --command "sh ip int br", or `fastcli show facts --command "sh ip bgp"`.
+- Confirm the configuration with `fastcli show facts --command "sh ip int br"`, or `fastcli show facts --command "sh ip bgp"`.

 ## Some commands supported